-When you crunch the numbers on official transportation statistics, you will see that, around our globe, an average three thousand automobile related-deaths occur each and every day.
-Alcohol and other drugs are serious factors to highway safety issues.
-In fact, they are found to be a contributing cause in up to 22 percent of vehicular accidents on the world’s highways and byways.
-Automobile-related deaths rank as the 11th most common cause of death in developing countries, with young people in the age groups from 5 to 24 years old possessing the highest risks.
+Around 3,000 car accidents occur every day around the world.
+Alcohol and other drugs are found to be a contributing cause in up to 22% of vehicular accidents on the world’s highways and byways.
+Automobile-related deaths rank as the 11th most common cause of death in many places, particularly developing countries, with young people in the age groups from 5 to 24 years old possessing the highest risks.
 At a rate of 73.4 deaths per 100,000 people, Libya by far has the highest incidence of car accidents of anywhere in the world.
 Libya experiences the most car accidents in the world, with 73.4 car accidents per 100,000 inhabitants.

 Public Transport Affords Little Safety in Many Places

 Low and middle income countries have less than half of the world's vehicles.
 Nonetheless, they contribute to over 90% of the total number of road traffic deaths.
 Their poorly maintained road networks and a lack of resources to enforce road safety laws and get medical assistance are major factors.
 Contrarily, the countries with the lowest rates of road accident deaths are chiefly comprised by high income countries that possess the resources necessary to maintain their roads at a high standard and enforce stricter road usage laws.
 In higher income countries, public transport systems are applauded for their safety records.
 However, in some lower income countries, public transport vehicles are believed to be among the main causes of vehicular deaths.
 In Nigeria and Kenya, for example, public transport providers are known to fill up their cabins well past safe capacities, while exceeding the speed limits along their routes with open contempt for the rules of the road, all the while manning vehicles that are far from adequately suited for their passengers’ uses.

 Low-Priced Cars, High-Priced Risks